 July 18, 2017

-Although it is not official, reports are that the repairs to the lower portion of the trail have allowed the trail to reopen from North Caldwell to Cass.
+Reports are that the repairs to the lower portion of the trail have allowed the trail to reopen from North Caldwell to Cass.
 Portions of the damaged lower section still need some TLC, but reports are that it is definitely bikeable!
-Everyone should be aware that there may be some hazards.
+Everyone should be aware that there may be Preview Changessome hazards.
 We are so happy the trail is “whole” again!
 Thank you to everyone who helped make this a reality!
 Stay tuned for more updates.

 Trump Administration Moves to Undo Clean Water Protections